vocdoni/developer-portal/docs/protocol/index.md

 The goal of the Vocdoni zk-SNARK circuit is to prove that a voter (identified by a public key) is part of a Census (a Merkle Tree composed of such public keys) without revealing the identity (public key) of that voter.
 This circuit produces a unique and deterministic identifier (nullifier) that can be processed by a public ledger/blockchain to distinguish whether the voter has previously submitted a vote.

-*Note: while zk-SNARK voting is enabled in the protocol and available at [https://vocdoni.app](https://vocdoni.app), it is not yet implemented as part of the current SDK.*
+*Note: while zk-SNARK voting is enabled in the protocol and available at [https://vocdoni.app][app], it is not yet implemented as part of the current SDK.*

 ### 2.5 Results

-The results are computed by a set of rules configured by the election owner and following the [Vocdoni ballot protocol](https://blog.aragon.org/vocdoni-ballot-protocol), which allows for almost any type of voting such as Range or Quadratic.
+The results are computed by a set of rules configured by the election owner and following the [Vocdoni ballot protocol][ballot-protocol], which allows for almost any type of voting such as Range or Quadratic.

 Results are represented as a matrix of numbers such as `[ [1,2], [0,1] ]` which can be interpreted as: